things to do in Galveston

 Bolivar Flats Bird Sanctuary, Galveston

-Though it would probably give Alfred Hitchcock nightmares, Bolivar Flats is nonetheless a rare example of humankind influencing nature in a positive way.
+Though it would probably give Alfred Hitchcock nightmares, Bolivar Flats is a rare example of humankind positively influencing nature.

 Built as a Jetty to protect Galveston Bay in 1898, the diverted current caused a rich bed of sediments to naturally accumulate and give way for the creation of beach, salt lands, and vegetated dunes, which in turn provided an ideal breeding ground for a huge variety of birds and other wildlife.